Interface

 Before running the algorithm, the predictors are compressed to the smallest integer type that fits the bin indices, so numcut is best set to the maximum value of an unsigned integer type.

-The number of iterations (including skipped ones) between each log.
+The number of iterations (including thinned-away ones) between each log line.
+Set to None to disable logging.

 Notes